makersacademy/airport_challenge/README.md

 2. planes that are already flying cannot takes off and/or be in an airport
 3. planes that are landed cannot land again and must be in an airport, etc.

-lets go one by one
+Lets go one by one
 *1. planes can only take off from airports they are in hmm. we could land a plane in subject, then create a new instance of airport and try and get that same plane to take off, and say it should be a fail.*